London’s once bustling canals now offer a delightful way to discover hidden backwaters and get close to a surprisingly rich variety of wildlife.

 Map of London’s waterways – map showing London’s canal network and principle rivers

 The Thames is tidal through most of London, with a rise and fall of up to seven metres (23 feet) in the heart of London, where the river is squeezed between high river walls.

-Tidal rivers generally have free public navigation, but with tidal flows of up to five miles an hour the tidal Thames is not the place for an inexperienced kayaker or canoeist.
+Tidal rivers generally have free public navigation, but with tidal flows of more than five miles an hour the tidal Thames is not the place for an inexperienced kayaker or canoeist.
 However, several kayak clubs actively paddle on the Thames, and will ensure that inexperienced paddlers can go out under the guidance of experienced coaches or leaders.

 Port of London (advice on using the river, tide tables etc)